Development Schedule & Calendar

 In order to develop a project in the City of Redlands the first step is to see a staff member to find out the basic regulations and how to move forward.
 At this point staff can give you the applicable ordinances and other information that you may require.
 The following steps are typical in the development process.

 In order to develop a project in the City of Redlands the first step is to see a staff member to find out the basic regulations and how to move forward.
 At this point staff can give you the applicable ordinances and other information that you may require.
-The following steps are typical in the development process.on the first available agenda The applicant meets with representatives from all City Departments to obtain feedback on their proposal.
+It is recommended to submit a Preliminary Review Application in order to meet with representatives from all City Departments to obtain feedback on their proposal.
 The most common question is "What should be on the basic site plan?"
 The answer is quite simple: the more details you provide on the site plan will generate more precise comments from staff when they review your project.
 Staff will outline the development process and if applicable the requirements for a Socio Economic Cost Benefit Study.
 The Preliminary Review Committee is proposed of members from the following City Departments: Municipal Utilities, Public Works, Fire, and Development Services Departments.

 1. Preliminary Review Committee (PRC)